 Paul Mardikian came to Charleston in his capacity as a conservator to restore the Hunley.
 He began painting during his studies at the Sorbonne and Louvre long before his arrival in Charleston.
 The process of removing the layers nature has deposited on his "patients" inspired him to put down layers on board or canvas then remove parts creating a painting or sculpture as he prefers.
-His work is included in continued on Page 12 continued from Page 10 and evolved through nearly all art periods, and has remained a significant historical ornament even today.
-In this book, May walks you through the evolution of the long historical path of the acanthus leaf design, gives an overview of getting started with woodcarving, offers personal stories of her carving journey, and demonstrates through hundreds of drawings and photographs and step-by-step instruction how to draw and carve 13 different Another look inside the book College in London, England, to learn from historical styles of the acanthus leaf.
-This book is not just for woodcarvers, other master carvers.
+His work is included in and evolved through nearly all art periods, and has remained a significant historical ornament even today.
+In this book, May walks you through the evolution of the long historical path of the acanthus leaf design, gives an overview of getting started with woodcarving, offers personal stories of her carving journey, and demonstrates through hundreds of drawings and photographs and step-by-step instruction how to draw and carve 13 different historical styles of the acanthus leaf.